Carolzhangzz/frontendiffusion/README.md

 #### Local Deployment Instructions

 1. Navigate to the `.env` file in your project directory.
-2. Insert your API key information using the following format:
+2. Insert your API key information using the following format (you could get ANTHROPIC API Key from : [anthropic.com](https://console.anthropic.com/settings/keys)):

 ANTHROPIC_API_KEY=YOUR_ANTHROPIC_API_KEY